While Docker is synonymous with containers, that doesn't mean it's the only kind available.

 LXC is a system container tool.
 This type of container makes a single Linux system act as many.
 LXC delivers containers that include a complete Linux system, much like a VM, with its own file system, networking and multiple applications.
 All three tiers of the web application can share one LXC container, although that's not the intended use.
 More typically, a user puts the web and application servers into a single LXC container and spins up multiple copies to provide scalability and redundancy.
 The database then runs in another LXC container and scales independently from the other tiers in the shared container.

 Web hosting companies use LXC to provide each customer with independent Linux servers without physical servers dedicated to each one.
 LXC takes the place of VMs as a lighter resource-consuming option for workload isolation.

 LXD is an interface to manage LXC system containers, not a platform or type of container.
 LXD features include snapshots and image control.
 It increases the capabilities of LXC technology.
 For example, with LXD's OpenStack interface, LXC containers act as OpenStack compute resources, without requiring a hypervisor and VMs.

-Docker initially relied on LXC as its container interface, but because LXC provides each container with a full Linux system, Docker developed the containerd runtime as a replacement.
+Docker initially relied on LXC as its container interface, but because LXC provides each container with a full Linux system in an isolated namespace, Docker developed the containerd runtime as a replacement.
 When comparing Docker vs. LXC, consider the main difference that containerd is only used for single application containers, while LXC is able to run multiple applications inside system containers.

 Docker and LXC vs. VMs